 There are two types of government-funded Long Term Care facilities in Nova Scotia.

 - Residential Care Facilities are for those who need personal care, supervision, and accommodation in a safe and supportive environment and who are able to exit on their own in an emergency.
-They are described in further detail below.
+They are described in further detail under Residential Care Facilities.

 - Nursing Homes are an option for people who have difficulty performing everyday tasks, such as dressing or bathing, and are appropriate for those who are medically stable yet have nursing needs beyond home care.